Icyfiremario/Based-Engine-CMake/README.md

 ## About
 Based Engine is an open source game engine written in C++.
 It uses glfw for window management to allow support for several rendering APIs.
 The current plan is to create an open sourec C++ based game building application similar to unity.

+## Status

+Very unstable.
+Weird bugs with rendering freexing and the camera teleporting for unknown reasons.

 ## Support
 ### Windows
 - Vulkan